microsoft/reactxp/docs/docs/components/webview.md

 // Is JavaScript executed within the control?
 javaScriptEnabled: boolean = true;

+// Determines whether HTML5 audio and video requires the user to tap them before they start playing.
+mediaPlaybackRequiresUserAction: boolean = true; // Native only

+// Determines whether HTML5 videos play inline or use the native full-screen controller.
+allowsInlineMediaPlayback: boolean = false; // iOS only

 // HTTP headers to include when fetching the URL.
 headers: { [headerName: string]: string } = undefined;